The Wildlife of Madagascar’s Magical Forests with Oliver Smart

 There are also many reptiles and beautiful endemic frogs to search for as well the superb diversity of orchids, carnivorous pitcher plants, palms and pandanus plants to admire.
 If spending a few days in the area a boat trip to explore more of canal and lake network is another highlight.
 As the trails are flat and easy going and the wildlife very easy to view, this is an ideal location for families with young children too.

-Private bathrooms, a restaurant and lounge with limited use of electricity and wifi available.
+Simple private bathrooms, a large restaurant and lounge with limited use of electricity only between 6 and 11 pm in the evenings.
+So bring plenty of spare camera batteries.

 This is the easiest location in Madagascar to see the wonderful nocturnal aye aye.
-There are eight living wild on a small forested islet on the edge of the lake where coconuts are provided for them each evening by the local rangers.
-The trip departs from the lodge at 1730 with a 15 minute boat ride back towards Manambato village and then a short walk.
-The excursion usually last an hour and up to four different aye aye have been seen feeding together in the past.
-Flash photography is not allowed, so a tripod and camera suitable for the low light conditions of torchlight only is recommended.
+There are eight living semi-wild on a small forested islet on the edge of Lake Ampitabe where coconuts are provided for them each evening by the local rangers.
+The boat trip to see them departs the lodge at 17:30 ecah evening with a 15 minute boat ride to the iselt, followed by a short walk with a few steps.
+The whole excursion usually only lasts one hour and is shared by all guests at the Lodge, so can be busy at peak times.
+Up to four different aye aye have been seen feeding together at the same time, but usually there will only be one or two visible at the same time.
+Flash photography is not allowed, so a tripod and camera settings suitable for the low light conditions of torchlight only is recommended.

 Enjoy a boat trip to explore more of the lake and canal system.